MikeiLL/appension/README.md

   * * `psql ``whoami``
   * * `update users set status=1 where id = 1;`
   * * `update users set user_level=2 where id = 1;`

+  * Create an audio directory `mkdir audio` and put some mp3 files in it.

+  * Add files to glitchery `python3 -m glitch importmp3 audio/*.mp3`

+  * Visit the address chosen in apikeys for admin_address to make tracks active (or do via psql).

 ## Start Server ##
 python3 -m glitch main